Women in Science Project

 The Matching Process

-- Notification: You will receive a Blitz from the WISP office indicating whether you've been matched, and if so, who your sponsor is.
-The Blitz will provide information on what to do next.
+- Notification: students and faculty mentors will receive an email from the WISP office indicating whether or not they have been matched.
+The email will provide information on next steps.